 Bob Greene currently serves as Senior HR Industry Analyst at Ascentis.
 Bob’s 40 years in the human capital management industry have been spent in practitioner, consultant and vendor/partner roles.
 As practitioner, he managed payroll for a 5,000-person bank in New Jersey.
 As consultant, he spent 8 years advising customers in HRMS, and payroll and benefits system design as well as acquisition strategies.
 Bob also built a strategic HCM advisory practice for Xcelicor (later acquired by Deloitte Consulting.)

-This webinar has been submitted by HRCI/SHRM for 1 (one) general RCH credit.
-You must attend the entire one-hour live webinar session per HRCI and SHRM rules and regulations to qualify for credit.
+This webinar has been submitted by HRCI/SHRM for 1 (one) general RCH credit until 08/31/2021.
+You must watch the entire one-hour recording session per HRCI and SHRM rules and regulations to qualify for credit.
 If approved, you will be sent an email containing program codes within 30 days of the date of presentation.

 Please Note: Our webinar platform monitors attendees "time on the system" and if you attend for less than one hour and you will not be issued program codes.